foundev/foundev.github.io/_posts/2022-07-13-scripting-in-lieu-of-coding-in-practice.md

 # Script

-OK so you get more experience and you learn INFO contains some super useful information but you learn to look at.specific lines, this is difficult to teach your newer colleagues so you now write this script `get_heap.sh`
+OK so you get more experience and you learn INFO contains some super useful information but you learn to look at specific lines, this is difficult to teach your newer colleagues so you now write this script `get_heap.sh`

 ```bash
 #!/bin/sh